Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-flag.md

 After you have created your flag, you are ready to define its variants.
 A flag will contain an initial variant, "on", by default.
 If you are rolling out more than one variant of a feature, add variants using the **Create Variant** button.
 Make sure to add descriptions to your variants so that your team members can follow along.

-!!!info ""
-    Your flag must have at least one variant.
+!!!info "Your flag must have at least one variant."

 ### Configure Targeting Rules

 Your flag will not target any users by default.
 To target users, navigate to the "Targeting" tab and set the **Percentage Rollout** to 100%.
-Now all users who fetch variants using the
+Now all evaluated users will be assigned the "on" variant for this feature flag.

+TODO: Add Image

 ### Activate the Flag

 Once you're done configuring your flag, activate the flag using the toggle in the upper right corner and follow the instructions in the activation modal.

+TODO: Add Image